 UBC does not allow former spouses or partners to remain as dependents and continue receiving coverage through the UBC Benefits Plan, even if this is part of your divorce agreement/court order.
 If you are required to continue benefits coverage for your former spouse, you will need to arrange for a private plan and pay the provider directly.
 You can purchase coverage for extended health and dental plans from many different insurance companies, including UBC’s provider, Sun Life.
 For more information on Sun Life’s individual insurance products, visit Sun Life My Choice Plans or call Sun Life directly at 1-877-893-9893.

-You can find forms for removing someone from your UBC Benefits Plan on our Forms page.
+You can remove someone from your UBC Benefits Plan in Workday.
+For more information visit Making Enrolment Changes page.

 You may want to remove your former spouse or partner from your MSP coverage.
 Information on how to remove a dependent from your MSP coverage is available through the Medical Services Plan website.